loafey/master-thesis/Proposal/Presentation/3. SLFL.typ

 == System-level Functional Language (SLFL)
 The point of our thesis will be to create a compiler for a SLFL

-While the language is a system-level language, we want to add several higher level concepts such as:
+We want to add several higher level concepts such as:
 - Closures\
   - Allows lambas to capture variables from their environment
       ```hs